Lillian Mbabazi

-Lillian Mbabazi is a Rwandan-Ugandan recording artist and entertainer.
+Lillian Mbabazi (born 28 August 1984) is a Rwandan-Ugandan recording artist and entertainer.
+She was a member the Ugandan girls music group the Blu*3.
+In 2014, she was one of the featured artists in the second season of Coke Studio Africa.

+Early life and career

 She was born in Uganda to Rwandan Parents.
 According to a Ugandan publicist at Bryan Morel Publications, Lilian's music style is neo-soul associated with R&B Band tendencies.
-She was a member of Blu*3.
-In 2014, she was one of the featured artists in the second season of "Coke Studio Africa".